Blame Canada

-"Blame Canada" is a satirical song from the 1999 animated film South Park: Bigger, Longer & Uncut, written by Trey Parker & Marc Shaiman.
-In the song, the parents of the fictional South Park, led by Sheila Broflovski (Mary Kay Bergman), decided to blame Canada for the trouble their children have been getting into since watching the Canadian-made movie Terrance and Phillip: Asses of Fire and imitating what they saw and heard in the movie.
-"Blame Canada" satirizes scapegoating and parents who do not control "their children's consumption of popular culture".
-The song was nominated for the Academy Award for Best Original Song at the 72nd Academy Awards.
-Stone and Parker showed up to the ceremony in dresses and later claimed to be under the influence of LSD while on the red carpet.
+"Blame Canada" is a satirical song from the 1999 animated film South Park: Bigger, Longer & Uncut, written by Trey Parker and Marc Shaiman.
+The song satirizes scapegoating and parents who fail to control "their children's consumption of popular culture", with the fictional South Park parents, led by Sheila Broflovski (Mary Kay Bergman), blaming the nation for children imitating the Terrance and Phillip film Asses of Fire.

+"Blame Canada" was nominated for the Academy Award for Best Original Song at the 72nd Academy Awards.
+Parker and Matt Stone arrived at the ceremony in dresses previously worn by Jennifer Lopez and Gwyneth Paltrow, and later claimed to be under the influence of LSD while on the red carpet.

 An 8-bit remix of the song appears in the 2014 game South Park: The Stick of Truth, included as one of the overworld themes for the Canada level.
 The song appears again in the game's 2017 sequel, South Park: The Fractured but Whole, near the Canadian wall.

+Shaiman wrote new lyrics for the song in 2023 reflecting conspiracy theories about the Canadian wildfires that year.

+Blame Canada was referenced in the 2025 teaser trailer for South Park season 27.